Ohio State ECE At-a-Glance

 - Students enrolled in the Department of Electrical and Computer Engineering represent 32 different countries from around the world, including China (40.2%), the United States (26.0%) and India (10.1%).

-- In the fall of 2013, the percentage of women faculty members in the Department of Electrical Engineering reached double digits for the first time in the university’s history.
-Ohio State ECE has the highest percentage of female electrical and computer engineering faculty in the country.
+- Ohio State ECE has the highest percentage of female electrical and computer engineering faculty in the country.

 - The number of underrepresented minorities (African American, Hispanic and Native American) in our student body increased to 8.1 percent in 2012

-- There are currently 10,844 Ohio State ECE alumni worldwide.
+- There are currently more than 11,000 Ohio State ECE alumni worldwide.

-- ECE currently boasts 52 tenure-track faculty, eight research-track faculty and three clinical-track faculty members.
+- ECE currently boasts 58 tenure-track faculty, 13 research-track faculty and five clinical-track faculty members.

 - One is a member of the National Academy of Engineering